 Believe it or not, dehydration can be mistaken for hunger, making most people constantly eat, even after eating.
 When this becomes a trend, you end up feeling hungry despite having your meals moments or minutes ago.

 If not, you may feel hungry but have no appetite because of dehydration.
 The major mistake you can make is having sugary, caffeinated, or alcoholic drinks to satisfy your thirst.
-Remember that all these drinks contain calories and may not be the best option, especially if you are trying to lose weight.
+Remember that all these drinks contain calories and often sugar, and may not be the best option, especially if you are trying to lose weight.

-It is for this reason that you are always advised to hydrate whenever you feel hungry.
+It is for this reason that you are always advised to hydrate first whenever you feel hungry.
 After drinking water, wait for thirty minutes before eating.
-In most cases, the hunger will subside if at all it was dehydration.
+In most cases, the hunger will subside if all it was dehydration.